-Since the introduction of technology in 2016, the primary application for WiGig technology has been for wireless backhaul and connectivity in Internet Service Provider (ISP) and enterprise class backhaul deployments4.
+Since the introduction of technology in 2016, the primary application for WiGig technology has been for wireless backhaul and connectivity in Internet Service Provider (ISP) and enterprise class backhaul deployments.

-To further advance use of the 60 GHz band, the IEEE 802.11 Working Group is currently working on a new standard tudying the possibility of developing a new standard titled "Enhancements for Integrated mmWave (IMMW) WLAN".
+To further advance use of the 60 GHz band, the IEEE 802.11 Working Group is currently studying the possibility of developing a new standard titled "Enhancements for Integrated mmWave (IMMW) WLAN".
 The scope of this proposed standard is to define one medium access control (MAC) and one physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.
 This proposed standard would also offer regulatory bodies a means to standardize access to the frequency bands between 42 GHz and 71 GHz frequency range for the purpose of local area communication.

-In particular, this new-proposed standard defines modifications to both the IEEE Std 802.11 PHY and MAC that allows Wireless Local Area Network (WLAN) non-standalone operation in the license exempt bands between 42 GHz and 71 GHz using single-user (SU) OFDM based transmissions.
-The new standardIt leverages or reuses existing PHY and MAC specifications defined for operation in the 2.4 GHz to 7.25 GHz (sub-7 GHz) license exempt bands, and requires that an IEEE 802.11 device supporting this new standardsproposed standard also supports at least one of the sub-7 GHz license exempt bands.
-The amendmentIt expands the multi-link operation defined in the draft IEEE Std-P802.11be-2024_standard to support non-standalone operation in the license exempt bands between 42 GHz and 71 GHz.
+In particular, this proposed standard defines modifications to both the IEEE Std 802.11 PHY and MAC that allows Wireless Local Area Network (WLAN) non-standalone operation in the license exempt bands between 42 GHz and 71 GHz using single-user (SU) OFDM based transmissions.
+It leverages or reuses existing PHY and MAC specifications defined for operation in the 2.4 GHz to 7.25 GHz (sub-7 GHz) license exempt bands, and requires that an IEEE 802.11 device supporting this proposed standard also supports at least one of the sub-7 GHz license exempt bands.
+It expands the multi-link operation defined in the draft IEEE P802.11be standard to support non-standalone operation in the license exempt bands between 42 GHz and 71 GHz.